 Fort Wilkins kept the area’s law and order during the Copper Rush.
 Now 12 structures from as far back as the 1840s remain, exhibiting a living history of frontier military life.

 The campground has 161 sites, some of which are waterfront on Lake Fanny Hooe.

 Explore the town of Copper Harbor, take a short boat trip to see the lighthouse, see waterfalls, or and take in beautiful views of Lake Superior.

 McLain State Park

-McLain is a great place to hit the beach, hike, or pick berries.
+McLain is a great place to hit the beach, search for agates and sodalite rocks, hike, or pick berries.
 The campground has 98 modern campsites

 The top reason for visiting McLain is the spectacular sunsets over Lake Superior.

 This beautiful wilderness is Michigan’s largest state park.
 With over 90 miles of hiking trails, you will see waterfalls, rivers, and amazing views of Lake Superior.

 225 campsites are located throughout the park.
 Yurts and cabins can also be reserved.